There are innumerable cool things to do in Mexico City, whether you like culture, gastronomy, history, and/or entertainment.

-Even those who have lived in the city our entire lives have a long Mexico City bucket list of places and activities we have yet to accomplish.
+Even those who have lived in the city their entire lives have a long Mexico City bucket list of places and activities we have yet to accomplish.
 In our blog entry “One day in Mexico City” you’ll find some activities and spots you can’t miss while visiting the most popular areas in the city.

 Mexico City tourist map

-Conversely, in the Coyoacán and San Ángel quarters it is almost mandatory to walk through Higuera street, enjoy a street churro and/or an ice cream in the Plaza Hidalgo, visit the market, the museums, the “La Paz” Avenue, the Bazaar del Sábado, and the San Jacinto square.
+Conversely, in the Coyoacán and San Ángel quarters, it is almost mandatory to walk through Higuera street, enjoy a street churro and/or an ice cream in the Plaza Hidalgo, visit the market, the museums, the “La Paz” Avenue, the Bazaar del Sábado, and the San Jacinto square.

-All these attractions and neighborhoods await with a varied gastronomic offer, as well as parks and streets surrounded by leafy trees, bars, and night clubs, a variety of boutique stores, restaurants, museums, markets, and libraries.
+All these attractions and neighborhoods await with a varied gastronomic offer, as well as parks and streets surrounded by leafy trees, bars, nightclubs, a variety of boutique stores, restaurants, museums, markets, and libraries.

 Insider’s Map: underrated, non-touristy destinations in Mexico City

 Therefore, as of the end of 2020, we took the assignment of creating a local guide with interesting places in Mexico City.
-In this guide you’ll find restaurants, museums, parks, bars, bakeries, and other hidden and not so well-known spots.
+In this guide, you’ll find restaurants, museums, parks, bars, bakeries, and other hidden and not-so-well-known spots.

-Once a month, SMFT’s team will have a meeting to share their favorites places in the city.
-On each volume, two members will share with everybody some of their favorite restaurants, museums, and places in Mexico City.
+Once a month, SMFT’s team will have a meeting to share their favorite places in the city.
+On each volume, two members will share some of their favorite restaurants, museums, and places in Mexico City.

 Don’t forget that having advice from different chilango foodies is a travel game changer and one of the best ways of getting to know Mexico City deeply.
 With our advice, you’ll be able to live like a local, not just visiting the classic destinations, but going off into unique places that will make you want to come back for more Mexico City adventures.

-Discover our Insider’s Map and relive what was shared by SMFT’s team inside each volume through our blog and our social media, Sabores México Food Tours.
+Discover our Insider’s Map and relive what was shared by SMFT’s team inside each volume through our blog and social media, Sabores México Food Tours.